magal000/digg-api-guidelines/README.md

 ## How To run a the application

 1. Clone the repository
-2. checkout to branch featuere/featuer-code-recfactor
+2. checkout to branch feature/feature-test
 3. Install the dependencies: `npm install`
 4. Run the application: `ts-node-esm src/app.ts`
-1
+5. Run Jest tests: Jest